 There are limited ingredient dog foods on the market that are suitable for canines with allergies.
 If the budget is not a concern, it is best to stick with wet dog food.
 If you are familiar with preparing high-quality raw diet for dogs, this is the best nutrition for a Golden Retriever.

 Golden retrievers require the right amounts of calories commensurate to their activity level, age, and life stage.
 This is to help prevent obesity, a health problem that many Goldens are prone to developing.
 When giving treats, it should never comprise more than 10 percent of the dog’s calorie requirement for the day.
+For a wider selection of choices, check out our dog food for Golden Retrievers guide.

 All dogs can benefit from a routine visit to a veterinarian.
 It can receive mandatory vaccine shots to help protect it from certain diseases.
 Routine veterinary visits can also help identify health problems before they grow worse and uncontrollable.
 Given that many Golden Retrievers can suffer from a number of diseases, early and regular screening can help lessen the impact of these diseases on their lives.